satkarLIS/satkarLIS/README.md

 2. On AWS EC2 server:

-   - Login to docker using credentials on the EC2 web server as well as .
+   - Login to docker using credentials on the EC2 web server as well as the local environment .
    - Push the docker image from local machine
       ```bash
      docker push IMAGE_NAME :[TAG]